 - Lightly beat the eggs.

-- Add the butter & eggs into a large mixing bowl (not the bread pan).
-Mix together and then add the rest of the ingredients (except the confectioners sugar).
-Stir ingredients until fully mixed.
-For best results, use a whisk or electric hand mixer (but for only a couple of minutes).
-FYI – You should premix the ingredients before adding the batter to the bread pan.
+- Add the eggs, milk & butter into the bread pan and then add the rest of the ingredients (except the confectioners sugar).
+FYI – You should consider premixing the ingredients before adding the batter to the bread pan.
 This helps to prevent flour from sticking to the sides of the bread pan and/or finding small flour "clumps" in the finished cake.
-See tips below.
+See the tips section below for more info.

 - Put the bread pan back into the bread machine, close the bread machine lid and then plug in the bread machine.